 Now he said, “May the Lord God Himself and our Father, and the Lord Jesus Christ direct our way unto you.”
 Pray about your schedule.
 So far, Paul said in Chapter 1 that he wanted to see these people but just didn’t have a chance.
 In Verse 18 of Chapter 2, he said, “I would have come to see you more than once, but Satan hindered me.”
-In Verses 10 and 11, he brings the subject up again; he said, “I do want to see you,” and then he utters a prayer: “And now may God Himself, our Father and our Lord Jesus Christ direct our way unto you.”
+In Verses 10 and 11 in chapter 3, he brings the subject up again; he said, “I do want to see you,” and then he utters a prayer: “And now may God Himself, our Father and our Lord Jesus Christ direct our way unto you.”
 Pray about your schedule and accept God’s delays as well as His directives.
 When you can’t go to a place that you want to go to, when you can’t accomplish something that you had planned, take the delays and the detours as part of God’s provision.

-When I first came to the college, I was full of plans to expand the college facilities and get more facilities for more students, because back in the 1970’s and 1960’s, everybody was knocking at the college door and wanting to get in, as you recall.
+When I first came to the college, I was full of plans to expand the college facilities and get more facilities for more students, because back in the 1960’s, everybody was knocking at the college door and wanting to get in, as you recall.
 But God slowed me down, and for one reason or another, I never was able to get started in building a lot of buildings until later on when we did some improvements, and got some playing fields and a new dormitory and a new science building and all of that.
 But oh my, what a comedown it was for yours truly when I prayed so hard that God would help me do all these things in the early 1960’s, and nothing happened.
 And yet, what God was doing was slowing me down so that I wouldn’t sink the thing.

 Two colleges in our county folded up during those years because they did exactly the thing I was trying to do and God wouldn’t let me.
 They expanded too fast.
 And so, take God’s delays and His detours as part of His perfect plan.
 Don’t fight them; use them.
 Amen?
 Alright, I’ll come back to this the next time we get together.